Understanding Visual bugs

 - Responsive layout issues.
 For example, a button rendering on the desktop browser may not render on a mobile browser

 In some cases, the visual bugs obstruct end-users from accessing the key functionalities of an application.
 In such a case, that bug needs to be reported as a functional bug.
 For example, if a distorted image prevents you from accessing a button, that is a functional bug.

 As mentioned earlier, any visual bug can ruin the user experience of an application.
 Consequently, this can negatively impact the way end-users perceive a particular brand online.

 To understand visual bugs better, let’s consider an example.

 A user accessing an e-commerce site on a desktop is able to seamlessly navigate through the website, add products to the cart and finally check out.
 On the other hand, a user visits the same e-commerce site using a mobile device.
 However, in this case, while selecting products, the product image overlaps the Add to Cart button.
 Consequently, the user is not able to add products to the cart.
 This will obviously annoy users and cause them to bounce off after a while.

-Naturally, no brands or businesses would want their customers to experience this inconvenient user journey as it results in loss of revenue.
+Naturally, no brands or businesses would want their customers to experience this inconvenient user journey as it results in a loss of revenue.

 Fixing visual bugs manually is a time-consuming and expensive task.
 Research reveals that an average company encounters nine visual bugs per release cycle monthly, and it takes twelve hours to resolve a specific visual bug.

 What’s the Solution?